Working with PDFs

 Barcode / QR code scanning

-Fluix supports barcode / QR scanning out of the box on iPad / iPhone.
-There’s no need to create special fillable forms, or configure devices.
+Fluix supports barcode and QR scanning on mobile devices out of the box.
+There’s no need to create special fillable forms or configure devices.

 Here’s how it works: